 I am sure die-hard homeschoolers and public school educators are gasping about now.
 But the truth is I am having a homeschool identity crisis.
 We have done public school, unschooling, deschooling, curriculum textbooks, and unit studies.
 We cannot get into a groove.

 The year we did the textbooks went better in the sense of staying on track.
 We followed the majority of the curriculum.
 We completed the work.
-In fact, we finished by March.
-So what was the problem? …. everyone was bored, they barely remember any of it and no one wanted to do it that way again.
+We finished by March.
+So what was the problem? …. everyone was bored, they barely remembered any of it and no one wanted to do it that way again.